dyakant/spring-recipe-app/README.md

+## Spring Boot Recipe Application
+***
-It's study project to learn some stuff about Spring
+It's a study project to practice JPA in Spring.